5T33Z0/OCLP4Hackintosh/Enable_Features/AirportItllwm_Sequoia.md

 > [!TIP]
 >
-> Once you've verified that WiFi is working, you can check if WiFi works without this quirk.
-But in my experience on the machines I have, Intel WiFi does not work without this quirk.
+> Once you've verified that WiFi is working, you can check if WiFi works without this quirk as well.
+But in my experience on the machines I have, Intel WiFi does not work without it.

 ### 5. Disable `SecureBootModel`